Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 # RIPS-Duplicate-Merger-CExt
 RIPS Duplicate Client Merger - Chrome Extension

-Built by "the RIPS guy" in Fall 2018, for use by StARS
+Built in Fall 2018, for use by StARS

 # How it works